projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

   address space mapping and 2MB hugepage can be used, the corresponding PDT entry shall be set for this 2MB hugepage.

-If memory type or access rights of a page is updated, or some virtual address space is deleted, it will lead to splitting of the corresponding page.
-The hypervisor will still keep using minimum memory pages to map from virtual address space into physical address space.
+If the memory type or access rights of a page is updated, or some virtual address space is deleted, it will lead to splitting of the corresponding page.
+The hypervisor will still keep using minimum memory pages to map from the virtual address space into the physical address space.

 Memory Pages Pool Functions
 ===========================

-Memory pages pool functions provide static management of one 4KB page-size memory block for each page level for each VM or HV, used by the hypervisor to do memory mapping.
+Memory pages pool functions provide static management of one 4KB page-size memory block for each page level for each VM or HV; it is used by the hypervisor to do memory mapping.

 Data Flow Design
 ================

-The physical memory management unit provides MMU 4-level page tables creating and updating services, MMU page tables switching service, SMEP enable service, and HPA/HVA retrieving service to other units.
+The physical memory management unit provides MMU 4-level page tables creation and services updates, MMU page tables switching service, SMEP enable service, and HPA/HVA retrieving service to other units.
 :numref:`mem-data-flow-physical` shows the data flow diagram of physical memory management.